grpc/grpc-java/examples/src/main/java/io/grpc/examples/errordetails/README.md

 If an error occurs, gRPC returns one of its error status codes with error message that provides further error details about what happened.

-You can refer the below links for more details on error details and status codes
+Refer the below links for more details on error details and status codes
 - https://grpc.io/docs/guides/error/
 - https://github.com/grpc/grpc-java/blob/master/api/src/main/java/io/grpc/Status.java